agnwinds/python/docs/sphinx/source/radiation/disk.rst

 Non-Standard Temperature Profile
 ================================================

 If desired the user can read the temperature profile for the disk from a file.
-Each line in the file should consist of a radius and a temperature (and optionally a value of log g) separated by whitespace (in the first two columns)  The values are assumed to be entered in a logical order, that is in ascending values of radius.
-Lines, such as comments or header names of an astropy table, will be ignored.
+Each line in the file should consist of a radius (in cm) and a temperature (in K), and optionally a value of :math:`\log g`.
+The values separated by whitespace (in the first two columns).
+The values are assumed to be entered in a logical order, that is in  ascending values of radius.
+Lines such as comments or header names of an astropy table, will be ignored.

-The log g value is not required to generate BB spectra, but is required if the spectrum from the disk is to be generated from a two-dimensional grid of models, usually a set of spectra generated to represent the spectra from a set of stellar atmospheres calculations.
+The :math:`\log g` value is not required to generate BB spectra, but is required if the spectrum from the disk is to be generated from a two-dimensional grid of models, usually a set of spectra generated to represent the spectra from a set of stellar atmospheres calculations.

 With this option, the radius of the disk will be set to the maximum radius (the last value of r) in  the file.